 The International Journal of Engine Research publishes high quality papers on experimental and analytical studies that address a wide range of engine technologies.

-The Journal is advised by an international Editorial Board of experts across a range of disciplines, headed up by Co- Editors.
+The Journal is advised by an international Editorial Board of experts across a range of disciplines, headed by the Co-Editors-in-Chief.

-Professor R Reitz, University of Wisconsin, Madison, USA
+Professor Rolf Reitz, University of Wisconsin, Madison, USA

 For more information about the Journal please contact firstname.lastname@example.org

-The International Journal of Engine Research is a peer-reviewed journal dedicated to publishing the highest quality original papers on experimental and analytical studies of engine technology.
+The International Journal of Engine Research publishes only the highest quality original and review papers on experimental and analytical studies of engine technology.

 Research topics of interest include: